 Yes, referrals happen on their own through word of mouth, but how does word of mouth happen today?
 DING!
 DING!
 DING!
-Social Media!
+Social media!
 In today’s world of mobile apps and word of mouth marketing, the easiest way for a consumer to communicate with their friends is through social media.

 As you can imagine, running a referral program that is social media friendly means you’ll have a higher chance of success.
 This is especially true if the business already has customers talking about them in these channels, it also makes it incredibly easy to run a social referral program.
 As you can probably already tell, social media is important for businesses.

 You probably understand how important it is for social media and referral marketing to work together.
 But, here are a few examples to help reiterate the power of that combo.